nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 1. On the Network screen, tap the :guilabel:`Mesh Light` node.
    Basic information about the mesh node and its configuration is displayed.
 #.
-In the Mesh node view, expand the first element.
+In the mesh node view, expand the first element.
    It contains the list of models in the first element of the node.
 #.
 Tap :guilabel:`Generic OnOff Server` to see the model's configuration.
 #.
 Bind the model to application keys to make it open for communication: